quibaritaenperdresatrompe/home/README.md

 alias node=nodejs
 ```

-To use it globally add it to the PATH, it's preferable in `~/.profile` file :
+To use it globally add it to the PATH :
 ```
 export PATH="$PATH:`yarn global bin`"
 ```